Munich Security Conference: German foreign minister calls for European defense union within next 10 years | DW | 14.02.2020

-The German president has called out the US for abandoning its international responsibilities.
+The German foreign minister has called for greater defense efforts out of Europe.
 NATO allies will likely butt heads at the annual security conference as France pushes for more independence from the US.

 German Foreign Minister Heiko Maas, speaking before a panel discussion at the Munich Security Conference on Friday, called on Germany and Europe to take on a greater international security role in light of evolving relations with the US.